trpc-group/trpc-cpp/docs/en/compression.md

     B --> |4 Response-B| A
 ```

-In the scenario of A->B, when B replies to the client, it will use the compression algorithm set in the request
+In the scenario of `A->B`, when B replies to the client, it will use the compression algorithm set in the request
 by A at the kDefault level by default, unless B sets additional compression parameters for the response message.

 For example, if Request-B in the figure uses gzip compression at the kFastest level for the request message, and Server
 B does not set any compression parameters, then Server B will use gzip compression at the kDefault level to compress the
 Response-B message when replying.

-In the scenario of A->B->C, the compression parameters set by A will not be passed to C by default unless B sets
+In the scenario of `A->B->C`, the compression parameters set by A will not be passed to C by default unless B sets
 compression parameters for C.

 For example, if Request-B in the figure compresses the request message using gzip at the kFastest level, and Request-C